zaneb/bmo-log-parse/README.md

                             Include only provisioner module logs
-      --error               Include only logs at ERROR level -n NAME, --name NAME  Filter by a particular host name -s START, --start START
+      --error               Include only logs at ERROR level -n NAME, --name NAME  Filter by a particular host name --namespace NAMESPACE
+                            Filter by a particular host namespace
+      -s START, --start START
                             Skip ahead to a given time
-      -e END, --end END     Stop reading at a given time
+      -e END, --end END     Stop reading at a given time --list-names          List the names of hosts in the log

 ## Testing